Security by Design

 Bounded work

-Work should exist inside a clear workspace and project structure so teams know where information belongs.
+Work lives inside a clear workspace and project structure so people know where information belongs.

 02